Class 317 PRM Modifications

 Once the contract is completed by the Kilmarnock firm, the Class 317 trains will be in operation for services between Cambridge and London Liverpool Street.

-Commenting on the benefits of this new contract, Business Development Manager, Jim Thomson said:
+Commenting on the benefits of this new contract, Business Development Director, Jim Thomson said:

 “It says a lot about our work as a team that Greater Anglia are willing to send 108 vehicles up from llford for these alterations and modifications.
 The reason they are coming to Kilmarnock is because of the quality and timely manner in which Brodie Engineering deliver these projects – we can’t wait to get started!”